Demerol Uses, Side Effects, and Risk of Addiction

 Drowsiness

-Drowsiness is a known side effect of most opioid medications.6 It is usually mild and not normally a cause for concern, however, if you are experiencing an unusual amount of drowsiness, please speak with your medical provider.
+Drowsiness is a known side effect of most opioid medications.6 It is usually mild and not normally a cause for concern; however, if you are experiencing an unusual amount of drowsiness, please speak with your medical provider.
 A simple adjustment in medication dosage may be all that is needed to limit this side effect.

 Heart Problems

 Heart problems are a rare but serious side effect of Demerol.
 Heart problems have been noted among both people with and without existing heart conditions.
-Knowing this, it is wise to be aware of this slight risk to self-monitor for this side effect while taking Demerol.

 QT prolongation is the heart condition most often seen in those taking Demerol, which, if left untreated, could lead to death.
 Although heart problems have been seen in those without underlying heart disease, QT prolongation occurs most often in people with pre-existing heart conditions.